ronaldm88/Vapes/README.md

 ## What is this?

-This is an application built using Ruby on Rails which allows a user to take notes on lectures.
+This is an application built using Ruby on Rails which allows a user to keep track of the beers they like or don't like.
 It's basically an Untappd clone that's only on the web.

 A user can sign up through the site or facebook, add beers, add check ins of beer, view other beers and check ins.
 All beers, check ins , and users are visible to anyone that has logged in.